-Aiders are webbing ladders that are also sometimes called Etriers.
-This is the piece of gear mentioned first they are the most frequently used piece of gear when aid climbing.
-On a big wall, except in usually free free climbing pitches, you are usually spending most of your time in aiders.
-Aiders are the key differentiater between aid climbing and free climbing.
+Aiders and etriers are critical tools for aid climbing, and there are plenty of options to choose from.
+Both terms generally refer to the same piece of equipment, nylon steps that you walk up as you lead while aid climbing.
+The three main types are ladder-style aiders, with vertically oriented steps, etrier-style aiders, with alternating steps, and lightweight models, which are short and typically made from thin webbing.
+On a big wall, you are usually spending most of your time in aiders.
+Aiders are the key differentiator between aid climbing and free climbing.
 When free climbing, the gear is just for protection.
 In aid climbing, you place protection, clip an aider to it, walk up the aider, reach up and place another piece of protection, repeat.

 There is no one-size-fits-all aider.
 What you buy will depend on the type of wall you are doing.
 Here is a guide to helping you choose the right aider.